 The BESMART Program officially launched on January 1, 2019, and has continued to grow and serve more Tennesseans.
 As of March 2019, there were approximately 100 high-quality BESMART providers contracted with TennCare MCOs to treat 2,000 members.
-By December 2022, the number of BESMART providers had increased to 446, and the number of unique members served per month had grown to 21,608.
-Additionally, buprenorphine covered by

-TennCare remains in the top five controlled substances by claims, meaning that TennCare pays for more buprenorphine to treat opioid use disorder than for short-acting opioids to treat pain.
+By December 2023, the number of BESMART providers had increased to 525, and the number of unique members served per month had grown to 26,443.
+Additionally, buprenorphine covered by TennCare remains in the top five controlled substances by claims, meaning that TennCare pays for more buprenorphine to treat opioid use disorder than for short-acting opioids to treat pain.

 The focus that TennCare has placed on combatting the opioid epidemic through treatment and other major prevention efforts has also shown tremendous success in reducing the number of newborns with neonatal abstinence syndrome (NAS), or signs and symptoms of opioid withdrawal as an infant due to opioid exposure during the pregnancy.
-In 2018, the NAS rate in the TennCare population was 23.99 NAS births per 1,000 live births, which had declined by 2021 to 20.1 NAS births per 1,000 live births.
+In 2018, the NAS rate in the TennCare population was 23.99 NAS births per 1,000 live births, as compared with the 2021 rate, which was 21.35 NAS births per 1,000 live births.
+A decline from the 2018 NAS rate has been achieved for three consecutive years.